-The current members of the Nominating and Corporate Governance Committee are John C. Johnson (Chairman) and Charles P. Huffman, and W. Austin Mulherin, III served as a member until his removal from the Nominating and Corporate Governance Committee effective March 31, 2014.
-The Board of Directors has determined that each of the directors who served on the Nominating and Corporate Governance Committee during 2014 qualifies as independent under applicable Nasdaq listing standards.
-The Nominating and Corporate Governance Committee met twice during 2014.
+The current members of the Nominating and Corporate Governance Committee are John C. Johnson (Chairman) and Charles P. Huffman.
+The Board of Directors has determined that each of the directors who served on the Nominating and Corporate Governance Committee during 2015 qualifies as independent under applicable Nasdaq listing standards.
+The Nominating and Corporate Governance Committee met once during 2015.